 Powers & Abilities

-Her father is bullet-resistant, so Eve likely has superhuman durability for a person of her weight and age.
+Her father is bullet-resistant.
+So Eve likely has superhuman durability for a child of her weight and age.

 A little light in the dark